 - Do something nice for a stranger the next time you’re out, even if it’s something as simple as giving another driver space to make a turn.

 - Call an old friend just to see how they are doing.
-Asking lots of questions and really listen to what they have to say.
+Ask lots of questions and really listen to what they have to say.

-These simple things not only brighten another person's day, but it can make you feel good too!
+These simple things may not only brighten another person's day but can make you feel good too!

 -Nadine Noky, Army Veteran & Founder of Lady Brigade